 They wrote: “Seen from the perspective that is neglected in this biography, namely Van Gogh’s own view of his life, suicide is so much more plausible than the chance squabble with fatal consequences.”

 Van Gogh died in 1890 in Auvers-sur-Oise where he was painting the wheat fields.
 He sustained a gunshot injury to his abdomen while out in those fields before dying in an inn two days later.
 On his death bed he revealed he had shot himself.

-Van Gogh The Life The biography was compiled after 10 years of study by its authors and aired a startling theory.
+The biography was compiled after 10 years of study by its authors and aired a startling theory.
 Mr Naifeh said: “The accepted understanding of what happened in Auvers among the people who knew him was that he was killed accidentally by a couple of boys and he decided to protect them by accepting the blame.”
 American academic John Rewald had talked of hearing local rumours about such a theory in the 1930s.

 The biographers pointed to Gaston and Rene Secretan, students at a Paris lycee, as responsible.
 Renee was interviewed in 1957 about the artist and revealed that he owned a pistol that Van Gogh may have taken.
 The authors of the recent article said the interview, which the biography relied on heavily, did not substantiate the claims “in the slightest”.

 The experts from the Van Gogh Museum said: “Truly nothing substantiates their argument for the train of events they construe, apart from a twentieth-century rumour arising from an authentic story of a trigger-happy brat in 1890, who merely claimed that Van Gogh probably stole the gun from him.
 And we do not doubt that for a moment.”